twajr/ckad-prep-notes/README.md

 ## Current Kubernetes Version
 Version: 1.10.2

+## Importand VI Tips

+  - 'dG' - Deletes contents from cursor to end of file.
+This is very usefule when editing YAML files.

 ## Outline
 Right now there are five primary sections to this document.
 - [Overview](#overview)